What Do the Courts Consider in Indecent Exposure Cases?

 Indecent exposure laws in most states make it a crime to purposefully display one's genitals in public, causing others to be alarmed or offended.
-Indecent exposure is often committed for the sexual gratification of the offender or committed to entice a sexual response.
+While the motive will vary from person to person, indecent exposure is often committed for the sexual gratification of the offender or to entice a sexual response.

 What Does It Really Mean to "Expose One's Genitals?"